HathorNetwork/hathor-wallet-mobile/RELEASING.md

   > App Store uses the pair `(CFBundleShortVersionString, CFBundleVersion)` to identify a release.
 They are both from `ios/HathorMobile/Info.plist`.

+- Set the `CURRENT_PROJECT_VERSION` to a valid build version

+  > If the version is the first release candidate, the `CURRENT_PROJECT_VERSION` should be `0.1.0` and we should increase the minor version for each new release candidate, i.e. v1.0.0-rc5 would give us `CURRENT_PROJECT_VERSION = 0.5.0`.
+  > The major version should be 0 for release candidates and 1 for releases.
+  > The patch (last digit) of the `CURRENT_PROJECT_VERSION` will be used to number the builds of the same version starting from `0`.

 Create a git tag and a new release on GitHub.

 # Publishing the new App